thefrontside/bigtest/website/docs/docs/interactors/interactors/1-overview.md

 - Brief explanation of Actions, Locators, Filters.
 We do this here because reading an in-depth article about each, introduced one at a time, can be disorienting
 - Why use interactors?

+***
+i brought this over from asynchronus page as i think it makes more sense to describe the principles here
+  - 1-2 sentences that say the most important thing - you don’t need to worry about async interactions
+  - Example of a common async UI pattern
+  - How Interactors help you solve it
+  - How is this possible?
+Introduce the term convergence
+***
 -->